* * Snap Fitness Australia Personal Trainer of the Year 2012 * *

 My achievement of getting up on stage didn’t come easy, it took a lot of hard work and determination, and for me there were certainly many tears along the way.
 I was a lot younger than my fellow gym buddies who were also competing and I now know that muscle maturity and life experience in general wasn’t on my side, however I didn’t let that stop me.
 I was fortunate to have the support and encouragement of one of New Zealand’s top bodybuilders Kaye O’Neill, who I met as a work colleague in 1997 and have remained friends with.
 Kaye believed in me and never gave up on me.
 Kaye is a very inspirational lady who has certainly contributed to me being who I am today, and through this, leading me to choose what I believe to be the best job in the world!

-I have most recently completed two Tough Mudder Obstacle Races and one Miss Muddy.
-In 2013 I had a team of 19 participants and 12 support crew and we completed in a grueling 5 hrs 30 mins in hot conditions; and in 2014 I had a team of 14 participants and 14 support crew and we completed in 4 hrs 15 mins in freezing torrential conditions!
-The races are approximately 20km with anywhere from 18-22 obstacles.
-Both years were tough and after breaking my wrist in 2014 not even half way into the race (yes I still completed it!)
-I vowed that was it for me … until some of my team members convinced me last year to run another team in 2016 … I really just want that aqua headband haha … watch this space …
+I have most recently completed three Tough Mudder Obstacle Races and one Miss Muddy.
+In 2013 I had a team of 19 participants and 12 support crew and we completed in a grueling 5 hrs 30 mins in hot conditions; in 2014 I had a team of 14 participants and 14 support crew and we completed in 4 hrs 15 mins in freezing torrential conditions; and in 2016 I had a team of 9 participants and 8 support crew and we completed in 4 hrs 40 minutes in warm conditions and a great course.
+The races are approximately 20km with anywhere from 18-25 obstacles.
+The races are tough and after breaking my wrist in 2014 not even half way into the race (yes I still completed it!)
+I vowed that was it for me … but some of my team members convinced me to run another team in 2016 … I really just wanted that aqua headband haha … will there be a #4?
+Anything is possible!

 In 2015 I ran the 5km Miss Muddy course in Townsville with my bestie – a bit of fun for us both!

 Away from the gym I am a mad V8 Supercar fan (go Holden and Lowndsey!).
-I love spending time with my partner and friends, travelling the world and enjoying the sunshine and the beach.
+I love spending time with my husband and friends, travelling the world and enjoying the sunshine and the beach.
 I quite enjoy playing tennis although my game needs work – definitely still a beginner.
-Last year my partner taught me to snowboard – I don’t think I can call myself a snowboarder yet haha – I need a lot more time on the mountain to improve my confidence with that sport!
+My husband taught me to snowboard a few years back – I don’t think I can call myself a snowboarder yet haha – I need a lot more time on the mountain to improve my confidence with that sport!